-Students are expected to attend all scheduled classes in the courses for which they are registered.
+Students are expected to attend all scheduled classes in the course for which they are registered.
 This policy is based on the belief that the student, as well as the instructor, has something to contribute to the class and that absence will have a detrimental effect on the student's academic achievement.
-However, individual faculty members announce during the first week of classes each semester the extent to which class attendance and participation will affect the student's grading and class standing.
-Students are responsible for meeting the requirements as specified by the course instructor.
+Some faculty and/or academic programs impose penalties after a specified number of unexcused absences, some assign a grade for class participation (which of course requires the student's presence), some give regular graded in-class quizzes, and so on.
+However, individual faculty members announce in the course syllabus, as well as during the first week of classes each semester the extent to which class attendance and participation will affect the student's grading and class standing.
+Students are responsible for meeting the requirements as specified by the course instructor, the current Catalog and/or applicable academic program handbook or manual.
+Student-athletes are also reminded that they must adhere to the Athletic Department's Attendance Policy.